Easy Beef Bourguignon

 Any type of stewing beef would work in this recipe.
 I prefer using chuck roast, but brisket comes in a very close second as a great alternative.
 Other cuts of stewing beef such as shoulder or shin which are tough and sinewy will yield the most tender chunks of beef once cooked.

-I highly recommend serving this easy beef bourguignon with mash (either cauliflower or potato) to absorb all of the delicious sauce.
+I highly recommend serving this easy version of Julia Child’s beef bourguignon with mashed potatoes or cauliflower mash to absorb all of the delicious sauce.
 Other great side dishes to serve alongside this dish include:

 - Garlic & Herb Roasted Fennel

 - One Pan Green Beans & Bacon

 Can I Make This Beef Bourguignon In Advance?